auto-pts/auto-pts/README.md

 `./autoptsclient-zephyr.py zephyr-hci zephyr.elf -i IP_ADDRESS -t /dev/ttyUSB0 -b arduino_101 -d`

-# Running Test Script on Windows

-It is also possible to run tests on Windows, without using client/server mode of auto-pts.
-On Windows instead of starting the auto-pts server start test script as:

-`ipy.exe autopts.py`

-autopts.py has been used to test AOSP BlueZ Bluetooth stack, and serves a good reference on how to create a tester for Windows.

 # Running AutoPTSClientBot

 AutoPTSClientBot has been added to automate running test cases on various